 Proper Concrete Floor Preparation Is the Key

 All floors are not created equal, and neither are all finishes or surfaces.
 It takes a vast amount of knowledge and experience to ensure success in this project.
 As luck would have it, we have both.
-We take care of imperfections so that you have the show-room floor you deserve.
+We take care of imperfections so that you have the showroom-style floor you deserve.

 Once we remove the excess material, sealant, or coating, we deal with the laitance.
 Laitance is weak concrete in unstable top layers.
 Our top-of-the-line diamond grinders will remove any unnecessary and troublesome layers.